Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/visualizing-your-results.md

 > To register a new plot in tree browser, package your plot under directory `+sa_labs/+analysis/+treebrowser/+plots`

-## a\) Plot Feature
+### a\) Plot Feature

-As we already specified the plot parameters for PSTH while creating the feature.
-It is possible to plot that by just clicking on plotFeature from available plots.
+`plotFeature `is a default plot for visualizing stored feature.
+Let's revisit the [`psthExtractor` ](/building-analysis-pipeline/creating-feature-extractor.md)example.
+The `createFeature `function specifies the plot parameters required for visualizing PSTH.
+Hence, It is possible to plot that by selecting `plotFeature `from available plots.
 ![](/assets/psth_response.png)

 #### Plotting multiple features

 It is also possible to iterate and plot the feature one by one.
-For example, the AMP2\_EPOCH will have the recordings based on filter condition.
-Let's explore the amplifier recording which has stimTime 20 milliseconds.

-One can iterate the feature by clicking on the Previous / Next button from the user interface.
+For example, AMP2\_EPOCH will have the epoch response recorded from amplifier channel 'Amp2'.
+To explore the AMP2\_EPOCH which has 20 milliseconds of stimTime, select it from the tree panel.
+After that check on Iterate Feature from the user interface.
+If the selected node has more than one recording then next and previous button will be enabled.
 ![](/assets/feature_itereator.png)